coderoflagos/Portfolio/README.md

 # Opemipo Disu's Portfolio
 This is my personal website.
 It's just a website where you can explore stuffs about me.
-It was created with JavaScript and other technologies.